rmyers/cannula/docs/tutorial/part3.rst

 One of the best benefits to using a schema first approach is that it makes it incredibly easy to parse and generate code from this well defined schema.
-Cannula offers a simple way to generate data classes and resolver type definitions to assist with type hints and making sure your code is in sync with the schema.
+Cannula offers a simple way to generate data classes, models, and resolver definitions to assist with type hints and making sure your code is in sync with the schema.

 First we need to add some details to the `pyproject.toml` for your application: